 For postgraduate study, you'll need to apply directly to the university you want to study at - as there's no centralised application system.
 There's no restriction on how many institutions you can apply to.

-In most cases, you'll need to complete an application form outlining your academic achievements and including a personal statement.
-However, application methods vary by university - with some requiring a letter and others a much more detailed academic history and, if applicable, your research proposal.
+In most cases, you'll need to complete an application form outlining your academic achievements and include a personal statement.
+However, application methods vary by university - with some requiring a letter and others a detailed academic history and, if applicable, your research proposal.

 Language requirements